Sarah-Alabbadi7/final_project_cv_screen/README.md

 ---

-## 💡 Overview
+## Overview

-This tool helps recruiters automatically extract and analyze information from uploaded **PDF CVs**, compare them to a **job description**, and generate **ranked candidate lists** with normalized scoring.
+This tool helps recruiters automatically extract and analyze information from uploaded PDF CVs, compare them to a job description, and generate ranked candidate lists with normalized scoring.
-It supports **Firebase Authentication**, enabling each HR user to securely access only their own data.
+It supports Firebase Authentication, enabling each HR user to securely access only their own data.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

 - **Backend**: FastAPI + SQLModel + SQLite
 - **Frontend**: Tailwind CSS + Chart.js (Single-page app)